changesets/changesets/.changeset/fast-jars-thank.md

 Private packages can now be tagged in the same way public packages do when they are published to npm.

-To enable set `privatePackages: 'version-and-tag'` in your config.json.
+To enable set `privatePackages: { version: true, tag: true }` in your config.json.

-You can also now opt private packages out of versioning entirely by setting `privatePackages: 'ignore'`.
+You can also now opt private packages out of versioning entirely by setting `privatePackages: false`.